compass-alma-large-program/compass-data/datareduction/scripts/imager/README.md

   line-free channel identification.
 It corresponds to the value of the `clip` parameter of the `uv_preview` command.
 Default is `3`.

+* `redu%uv_preview_smooth`: The number of spectral smoothings for the line-free channel identification.
+It corresponds to the value of the `smooth` parameter of the `uv_preview` command.
+Default is `3`.

 * `redu%map_robust`: Robust weighting factor.
 Default is `1`.
 It
    corresponds to the `map_robust` parameter of the `uv_map` command in IMAGER.